CBT Techniques to Beat Negative Thinking

 An eBook Guide to Helpful CBT Techniques

-CBT Techniques to Beat Negative Thinking by life coach David Bonham-Carter is an informative and practical introduction to the ideas and uses of CBT, containing clear instructions and helpful exercises.
+CBT Techniques to Beat Negative Thinking by Self-Help Author David Bonham-Carter is an informative and practical introduction to the ideas and uses of CBT, containing clear instructions and helpful exercises.
 The book is divided into 7 Sections covering different aspects of CBT.
 Each section includes practical exercises showing you how to use the CBT techniques that are described and there is an Appendix where 24 practical exercises are collated together for your easy use.
 Examples are included where appropriate to show you when the techniques might be useful and how to use them.

 The topics covered by the different sections of the eBook and the CBT exercises in the Appendix are listed below: